DeFiCh/defichain.com/content/airdrop.en.md

         proof:
           label: Verify on Explorer
           url: https://explorer.defichain.io/#/DFI/mainnet/address/dMysnhSbg8VbJJjdj273bNQi6i69z4WL6Z
+    airdrop_closed:
+      # headline: Airdrop fully claimed
+      headline: DFI-BTC Airdrop
+      subhead: Thank you for your participation in the DFI-BTC Airdrop.
+The first round of the airdrop has completed.
     airdrop_coming_soon:
       headline: 500 DFI/BTC Airdrop for Bitcoin holders.
       subhead: Claim 500 DFI for every BTC you are hodling, absolutely free on 11 September, 2020 8:00 UTC.
 Read on for instructions on how to claim your DFI.